THE 8 WAYS

 I felt blessed to have Master Po in my life as I was going through a particularly difficult time.
 My father had passed away two weeks before I had gone to Hawaii and I was grieving for him.
 I was also very unwell from an accident I had had in Africa in 2007, which resulted in me having major bowel surgery on my return home.
 The surgery left me with severe adhesions in my intestines and the passage for my food was greatly restricted, becoming blocked if I ate my food too quickly or if my stomach swelled from eating gluten.
 Every few weeks I would find myself in a wretched state of pain and purging.
 Life became more and more difficult in so many ways.
 I was also very tired from assisting in the care of my father for several years before he died and my work and finances were affected.

 In the winter of December 2010, I attended the Dreaming Festival at Woodford and set up camp with a dear friend, Kath.
-I had been in hospital, now a fairly common experience due to a chronic illness, a few days earlier and was grateful to be out in time for the indigenous dreaming celebration that I loved so much.
+I had been in hospital, at that time a fairly common experience due to a chronic illness, a few days earlier and was grateful to be out in time for the indigenous dreaming celebration that I loved so much.
 However, I was still feeling incredibly sick and unable to hold a conversation for very long as I was constantly aware of the pain, and that I might have to leave in a hurry to be sick.
 One afternoon it all became too much and I told Kath I was going back to rest, and asked her not to come to the camp and disturb me.

 Crying all the way to the camp, I packed up my things neatly, wrote some loving messages to my family and friends on my phone, picked up my flute and medicine drum, and climbed into my sleeping bag.
 Then I lay down and prayed to The Great Creator, whom I know as Great Spirit, to take me home.
 Taking deep breaths, I would hold each one in as long as I could, and imagine myself journeying back to the light, surrendering my life over with each breath.
 Soon I was barely conscious and I felt my tired spirit drifting out with the winter wind, grateful to be free of a body filled with chronic pain, and heart filled with sorrow.
 My mind no longer intrusive, I felt peaceful and trusting that I could finally rest from trying to work out the meaning of existence and what to do next.